HuaxingR/yolo_linear/README.md

   9                -1  1    656896  models.common.SPPF                      [512, 512, 5]
  10                -1  1    524289  torch.nn.modules.linear.Linear          [524288, 1]
 Model Summary: 152 layers, 4695745 parameters, 4695745 gradients

-## We flattened the output of SPPF module and added linear layer after SPPF module. <br />
-## Then we used MSEloss to find the loss of the counting number of objects.

 **To use the code, some changes are needed as shown below:**